majidzarharan68/persian-stance-classification/README.md

 # The Related Paper

-Our academic paper which describes our dataset in detail and provides full results can be found here: https://truthandtrustonline.files.wordpress.com/2019/10/paper_30.pdf .
+Our academic paper which describes the process of building our dataset in detail and provides full results can be found here: https://truthandtrustonline.files.wordpress.com/2019/10/paper_30.pdf .